-Introduced populations also exist in Hawaii and the United States as well as some of the smaller islands around Madagascar.
-It is likely that these established from pets.
+Introduced populations also exist in Hawaii and the Florida Keys in the United States as well as some of the smaller islands around Madagascar.
+It is likely that these established from released pets.

 Madagascar day geckoes make their home in forests, palm groves and grasslands.
 They are adaptable and have been seen inhabiting human dwellings where they can cling to the walls and also in agriculture areas such as coconut palm plantations.